-As it is clear that images posted to OnlyFans are not to be disseminated or publicly displayed it is seemingly apparent that through showing the image to her cast mates, Miss Fraser may be in violation of both the OnlyFans guidelines and s91Q Crimes Act.
+As it is clear that images posted to OnlyFans are not to be disseminated or publicly displayed it is seemingly apparent that by showing the image to her cast mates, Miss Fraser may be in violation of both the OnlyFans guidelines and s91Q Crimes Act.

-There is however, another lens through which this issue may be addressed and that is as a violation of copyright.
+There is, however, another lens through which this issue may be addressed and that is a violation of copyright.
 OnlyFans have clear guidelines that state all copyright and intellectual property rights are reserved by the individual creators; thus, it may be possible for the victim in this case Miss Calarco to pursue civil remedy for breach of copyright and intellectual property rights.

 It is important now more than ever that issues like this are being brought to the attention of the public as issues of revenge porn are becoming more and more prevalent and the laws regarding revenge porn are still in their infancy.

-For a more in-depth legal perspective on the matter James Janke Partner at Hamilton Janke Lawyers has given an interview with Pedestrian TV– giving a sharp legal analysis of the issues arising from this public dissemination of these privately owned and protected pictures.
+For a more in-depth legal perspective on the matter, James Janke Partner at Hamilton Janke Lawyers has given an interview with Pedestrian TV– giving a sharp legal analysis of the issues arising from this public dissemination of these privately owned and protected pictures.